Self-driving car: Development

-Level 4 – High Automation
+Level 4 – High automation

-Waymo offers robotaxi services in parts of Arizona (Phoenix) and California (San Francisco and Los Angeles), as fully autonomous vehicles without safety drivers.
+In 2024, companies such as Waymo began offering robotaxi services in parts of the US with fully autonomous vehicles without safety drivers.
+These services all operate at a loss as of 2025, with operating costs of about 7-9 $/mile, compared to 1 $/mile for personal cars.
+The consultancy McKinsey estimated that bringing costs down to less than 2 $/mile would take until 2035.

 In April 2023 in Japan, a Level 4 protocol became part of the amended Road Traffic Act.
 ZEN drive Pilot Level 4 made by AIST operates there.

 Development

 In July 2020, Toyota started public demonstration rides on Lexus LS (fifth generation) based TRI-P4 with Level 4 capability.
 In August 2021, Toyota operated a potentially Level 4 service using e-Palette around the Tokyo 2020 Olympic Village.

 In September 2020, Mercedes-Benz introduced world's first commercial Level 4 Automated Valet Parking (AVP) system named Intelligent Park Pilot for its new S-Class.
-In November 2022, Germany’s Federal Motor Transport Authority (KBA) approved the system for use at Stuttgart Airport.
+In November 2022, Germany's Federal Motor Transport Authority (KBA) approved the system for use at Stuttgart Airport.

 In September 2021, Cruise, General Motors, and Honda started a joint testing programme, using Cruise AV.
 In 2023, the Origin was put on indefinite hold following Cruise's loss of its operating permit.

 In January 2023, Holon announced an autonomous shuttle during the 2023 Consumer Electronics Show (CES).
 The company claimed that the vehicle is the world's first Level 4 shuttle built to automotive standard.